https://wp.me/p9SIi9-22 Team Kingsfold episode

 - Enlarged the openings in the cabin bulkhead to accommodate quarter berths extending under the cockpit seats

 - Extended the coamings to the back of the cockpit, increasing the freeboard there

 - Filleted the hull panel seams

-- Gave the cockpit seats parallel edges for Gig Harbor Boat Works sliding seat rowing hardware
+- Gave the cockpit seat fronts parallel edges for Gig Harbor Boat Works' sliding seat rowing hardware

 - Installed four-inch-thick foam flotation under the deck surface

 - Made the forward hold water-tight